 I know that this is a common mistake, especially for those of us who aren’t daily bakers.
 Ensure that your ingredients (flours, etc.) are fresh and haven’t been sitting there for months improperly sealed, etc. Also, ensure that your leaveners (baking power + baking soda) are fresh.
 This is super important and often is the culprit in flatter baked goods.

-In a bowl, whisk together the all-purpose flour, cake flour, baking power, baking soda, and sea salt.
+In a large bowl, whisk together the flour, baking powder, and sea salt.
+Set aside.

-Add the egg whites and vanilla, reducing the speed a little at this point.
-Add in sour cream until well combined.
+Add the eggs, milk, and vanilla, reducing the speed a little at this point.

-Now, reduce the speed to low and slowly add in the dry ingredients.
-Next, add in the milk and mix until incorporated.
+Now, reduce the speed to low and slowly add in the dry ingredients and mix until incorporated.
 NO OVER-MIXING!

 Once done, turn off oven and keep cupcakes inside with the oven door slightly open for about 2 minutes before taking them out.